matplotlib/matplotlib/INSTALL.rst

    Matplotlib depends on a large number of non-Python libraries.
    `pkg-config <https://www.freedesktop.org/wiki/Software/pkg-config/>`__
-   can be used to find required non-Python libraries and thus make install go more smoothly if the libraries and headers are not in the expected locations.
+   can be used to find required non-Python libraries and thus make the install go more smoothly if the libraries and headers are not in the expected locations.

 .. note::